luisvinicius09/shooterJS/README.md

 ## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
+**This is how you set up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

+- Code editor.
+- Node.js installed.

 ### Setup